TzurSoffer/Neural-Networks-From-Scratch/README.md

 ### 100% From Scratch

-Every part of the neural network is implemented manually using only Python:
+Every part of the neural network is implemented manually using only Python and C++:

 * Matrix operations
 * Dense layers